solyoma/FalconBoard/README.md

 			        or BackSpace keys.
             - lines completely under the marked area can be re-colored by clicking on the pen color buttons or pressing 1..5.
-            - change the line widths of drawings inside the selection with the right (]) and left ([) bracket keys
+            - line widths of drawings inside the selection can be changed using the right (]) and left ([) bracket keys
         - if the selected area is empty you can: delete empty space from the right or from below with the Del key.
         - copy / cut marked area and paste it into any open drawings at at any position, even into new documents
+        - paste images from the clipboard (from v2.3.6)
         - press F7 to rotate the selected area right or left with any angle.
 Use Ctrl+F7 to repeat the last rotation.
-        - Rotat 9ö degrees by '1' or 'ö', 18ö degrees by '8', mirror vertically
+        - Rotate 90 degrees left by pressing '9' or right by pressing '0',
-          or horizontally by 'V' and 'H'.
+          180 degrees by '8', mirror vertically or horizontally by 'V' and 'H'.
    -  Optional saving and loading sessions, option to automatic save of data and background image on exit.
    -  Print the whole document or a range of it.
-(Qt 15 does not make it possible to print just the current page or a list of pages.)
+(Qt 15 does not make it possible to print just the current page or a list of pages.
+Workaround: export as pdf and print from that.)
-      (Even documents created in a dark mode can be printed as light mode ones to save paint.)
+   - Even documents created in a dark mode can be printed as light mode ones to save paint.
    -  You may set a static background image: all you draw are on a different layer above the background.
+   -  Use screenshots:
     - Take a screenshot with F4 from any rectangular area of the desktop and paste it into the middle of the screen to show or connotate.
 (After paste you may move it around like any drawings.)
-You may select a color to make portion of the screenshot transparent.
+    - You may select a color to make portion of the screenshot transparent.
-      Ctrl+Click on a screenshot to mark it.
+    - Ctrl+Click on a screenshot to mark it.
   -   Draw straight horizontal or vertical lines :press the left mouse button or press the pen to the tablet THEN press and hold the Shift key and start drawing).